NicolaCN/COVID-19/README.md

 ### Off-line Testing

-To guarantee the possibility to test the project without need of connection and without running the dag, two wrangled files at the paths **Production_exploration/files_wrangled/cases_deaths.csv** and **Production_exploration/files_wrangled/vaccinations.csv**.
-To run the production you can either run the application **Production_exploration/Streamlit_app.py** either the notebook **Production_exploration/Offline_analysis.ipynb**.
+To guarantee the possibility to test the project without running the dag, two wrangled files are available at the paths **Production_exploration/local_files_production/cases_deaths.csv** and **Production_exploration/local_files_production/vaccinations.csv**.
+To run the production you can launch the application **Production_exploration/Streamlit_app.py** by running the notebook **Production_exploration/Local_streamlit_testing.ipynb**.

+For a deeper and local exploration of the project, the **Production_exploration/Local_project_testing.ipynb** is available.
+It wraps all the steps executed by the dag but locally, by means of the wrangling functions contained in **Production_exploration/Utils.py**.
+From the ingestion to the visualization, everything can be tested locally there.
+Just run all the cells, the markdown comments will guide you through the analysis.